Program overview

 Career Options

-• Junior Estimator: Assist in preparing cost estimates for construction projects, analyzing project specifications and materials needed.
+• Junior Estimator: Responsible for preparing cost estimates for construction projects, analyzing project specifications.

-• Junior Site Superintendent: Oversee construction sites, ensuring that projects are completed on time and within budget while maintaining safety standards.
+• Junior/Assistant Site Superintendent: Assists in managing construction sites, ensuring projects are completed on time and within budget.

-• Entry-Level Project Coordinator: Support project managers in coordinating various aspects of construction projects, including scheduling and communication with stakeholders.
+• Entry-Level Project Coordinator: Supports project management teams in coordinating tasks and communication among stakeholders.

-• Construction Trades Helper: Provide assistance to skilled tradespeople, performing tasks that support the construction process and learning valuable skills along the way.
+• Construction Trades Helper: Provides support to skilled tradespeople, assisting with various construction activities and learning on the job.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.